Antonine Plague: Impact on the Roman army

 The ancient chroniclers portray the plague as a disaster for the Roman army with the army "reduced almost to extinction."
 This came in 166 at the beginning at the Marcomannic Wars in which Germanic tribes were invading Roman territory south of the middle Danube in what is now the Czech Republic and Slovakia, and south to Italy.
 As the Roman army struggled with manpower shortages, the plague not only decimated their ranks but also weakened their strategic positions.
 The impact of the plague forced Marcus Aurelius to recruit and train additional soldiers from among "gladiators, slaves, and bandits."
 After a delay of two years, in 169 the emperor launched an attack against the Germanic tribes.
 By 171, the Roman army had driven the invaders out of Roman territory.
 The war would continue sporadically until 180 when Marcus Aurelius died, possibly of the plague.
 This ongoing conflict contributed to a cycle of instability in the region.
 The plague may also have impacted the Germanic tribes.

 Climate connections

+A VE7 volcanic event occurs in 173 AD at Taupo New Zealandia.
+VE7 events are rare events.
 According to 2024 research, major plagues that significantly impacted the Roman Empire, such as the Antonine Plague, the Plague of Cyprian, and the Plague of Justinian, are strongly linked to periods of cooler and drier climate conditions, indicating that colder weather may have contributed to the spread of these diseases during that time.
 It is thought climate stress interacted with social and biological variables, such as food availability, rodent populations, and human migration, making populations more susceptible to disease.